Munye88/SchoolMaster/replit.md

 - July 2, 2025: Updated InstructorProfileCard component with improved image positioning using calc() CSS for consistent spacing
 - July 2, 2025: Fixed InstructorLookup Avatar components with better alignment for both small search results and large detailed view avatars
 - July 2, 2025: All instructor profile photos now display with appropriate spacing from container borders for professional appearance across all three schools
+- July 2, 2025: DASHBOARD OPTIMIZATION - Enhanced active courses display to show all 6 courses instead of limiting to 4, using responsive 2x3 grid layout
+- July 2, 2025: Reduced active course card heights from h-20 to h-16 and adjusted spacing for better visual density and professional appearance
+- July 2, 2025: DLI INVENTORY UI STANDARDIZATION - Converted all Card components in BookOrder.tsx to perfect squares using rounded-none class
+- July 2, 2025: Standardized all rounded containers in DLI Book Inventory Management to perfect rectangles for consistent professional appearance
+- July 2, 2025: ALCPT FORMS UI STANDARDIZATION - Converted all Card components in AlcptOrder.tsx to perfect squares for design consistency
+- July 2, 2025: Completed systematic UI overhaul - all DLI inventory management components now use perfect square/rectangular design throughout

 ## User Preferences